What is the Difference between Company Bankruptcy and Business Liquidation?

 When to choose bankruptcy, and when to choose liquidation

 Whether you choose bankruptcy or liquidation will depend on whether you’re an individual or a company.
 However, both are options of last resort and sometimes they can be involuntary as explained above.
+If the prospects of insolvency are addressed early enough, the prospects of a successful restructure and turnaround are significantly higher.

 Since bankruptcy is a radical measure, make sure you explore other options before opting for it.
 Alternatives could help resolve your debt issues without you having to resort to bankruptcy.
 For example, financial dispute resolution, informal arrangements with creditors, debt agreements, personal insolvency agreements, and bankruptcy assistance could all help you manage your debt and creditor relationships.
+Australian Debt Solver provide professional business advisory services that will explore all the options available to you.

 Companies could voluntarily choose to go into liquidation if they want to shut down operations and ensure assets are distributed equally between creditors.
 It’s a cost-effective way to make sure the company is closed down, assets are realised, and creditors are paid in an orderly fashion.